GenderAvenger/tally/README.md

 You can start the service locally by running:

 ```
-yarn start:dev
+yarn dev
 ```

-If you want to run in a production environment run:
+If you want to run in a production environment you should build it and serve from the compiled files with your server of choice:

 ```
-yarn start
+yarn build
 ```